ninjavungve/infrastructure-demo/HOST.md

 # Setting up a real host

-Assuming that a the real host has two hard drives that should be mirrored, start a rescue system from an external media.
+Assuming that a the real host has two hard drives that should be mirrored.
+First, start a rescue system from an external media.

 ## Create and mount root filesystem